A Framework for Behavioral Biometric Authentication using Deep Metric Learning on Mobile Devices: System Architecture and Model

 \section{System Architecture and Model}

-In this section, we describe the system architecture and threat model for the deep behavioral authentication, whereas the general framework shares similarities with other sensing applications such as activity recognition.
-The proposed system is depicted in Fig.~\ref{overview}.
+In this section, we describe the system architecture and threat model for deep behavioral authentication.
+The proposed framework is depicted in Fig.~\ref{overview}.

 \textbf{Threat Model.} The authentication module reads authentic sensor data from the standard API (e.g., \texttt{SensorManager} in Android).
 We assume that sensor data is trustworthy as its integrity can be protected by hardware security extension technologies such as ARM TrustZone~\cite{arm_trustzone}.
 Meanwhile, sensor data is available to all applications, including malware, since modern OS like Android or iOS does not set restrictions to accessing sensors.
 By exploiting sensor data (e.g., accelerometer, gyroscope, magnetometer), numerous side-channel attacks~\cite{password,grophone,ndss_track,deepmag} have been reported to sniff PIN/swipe patterns, password, app usage or even speech.
-We assume that attackers attempt to break the biometric authentication by utilizing sensor data.

 The main performance metric is the authentication accuracy, measured by whether the system can defend against spoofing attacks and recognize its owner.
 Specifically, we consider two types of attackers: \emph{passive} and \emph{active}. \textit{Passive} attackers~\cite{ndss_key} use their own data or samples from a large database to spoof the authentication system.
 This case is common since a random attacker may obtain a device lost by the victim.
 Without any prior knowledge on the behavioral pattern, the passive attacker can only retrieve data from a large public database and launch brute-force attacks to unlock the device. \textit{Active} attackers can directly and stealthily collect sensory data from the user's smartphone.
 This could be achieved by tricking the user into installing a third-party app.
 We further assume the powerful active attacker can generate the exact same gait pattern as the sniffed sensory data by programming an apparatus such as a robot~\cite{lego-robot}.